VII. Our Earthuman Ascent: A Major Evolutionary Transition in Individuality

-4. The Complementarity of Civilizations
+4. A Complementarity of Civilizations

 Abe, Masao.
 Zen and the Modern World.
 Honolulu: University of Hawaii Press, 2003.
 In response to an incommensurable Western postmodernism, the revered author conceives a Japanese wisdom wherein the purpose of human beings is to bring cosmic existence to be aware of itself.